veggiemonk/awesome-docker/README.md

 * [Skipper](https://github.com/Stratoscale/skipper) - Easily dockerize your Git repository by [@Stratoscale](https://github.com/Stratoscale)
 * [SwarmCI](https://github.com/ghostsquad/swarmci) - Create a distributed, isolated task pipeline in your Docker Swarm.
 * [Watchtower](https://github.com/v2tec/watchtower) - Automatically update running Docker containers by [@CenturyLinkLabs][CenturyLinkLabs]
-* [DockerSpec](https://github.com/zuazo/dockerspec) - A small Ruby Gem to run RSpec and Serverspec, Infrataster and Capybara tests against Dockerfiles or Docker images easily.

 ### CI Services
 * [CircleCI](https://circleci.com/) - Push or pull Docker images from your build environment, or build and run containers right on CircleCI.
 * [CodeFresh](https://codefresh.io) - Everything you need to build, test, and share your Docker applications.
 Provides automated end to end testing.
 * [CodeShip](https://codeship.com/features/pro) - Work with your established Docker workflows while automating your testing and deployment tasks with our hosted platform dedicated to speed and security.
+* [ConcourseCI](https://concourse.ci) - A CI SaaS platform for developers and DevOps teams pipeline oriented.
 * [Semaphore CI](https://semaphoreci.com/product/docker) — A high-performance cloud solution that makes it easy to build, test and ship your containers to production.
 * [Shippable](https://app.shippable.com/) - A SaaS platform for developers and DevOps teams that significantly reduces the time taken for code to be built, tested and deployed to production.
 * [IBM DevOps Services](https://hub.jazz.net) - Continuous delivery using a pipeline deployment onto IBM Containers on Bluemix.
 * [TravisCI](https://travis-ci.org/) - A Free github projects continuous integration Saas platform for developers and Devops.
-* [ConcourseCI](https://concourse.ci) - A CI SaaS platform for developers and DevOps teams pipeline oriented.
 * [Wrecker](http://www.wercker.com/) - A Docker-Native continous integration & deployment Automation platform for Kubernetes & Microservice Deployments.